Angharad James-Turner: North Carolina Courage

 Having agreed terms in February, James-Turner joined North Carolina Courage in May after the end of the 2020–21 FA WSL season.
 She was named to a matchday squad for the first time on 5 June 2021 as an unused substitute against Chicago Red Stars before eventually debuting two games later on 23 June when she started against Racing Louisville.
 The Courage won 2–0 with head coach Paul Riley commenting James-Turner, "has a great range of passing and a great engine.
 She plays intelligently with the ball, and for me, she was one of the highlights of the night".
 James-Turner scored her first NWSL goal and only goal for the Courage on 25 September 2021 in a 3–1 defeat away to Gotham FC.
 James-Turner made 17 appearances during her debut NWSL season including one in the playoffs.

 Orlando Pride

 Having been traded to San Diego Wave FC in exchange for roster protection during the 2022 NWSL Expansion Draft on 8 December 2021, James-Turner was subsequently traded to Orlando Pride along with a league record $275,000 in Allocation Money in exchange for Alex Morgan eight days later.
-The move reunited her with fiancé Amy Turner, the first time since Notts County in 2016 they had been at a club at the same time.
+The move reunited her with fiancée Amy Turner, the first time since Notts County in 2016 they had been at a club at the same time.

 James-Turner made her Orlando debut on 19 March 2022 at home to Washington Spirit in the 2022 NWSL Challenge Cup.
 She would make four further appearances in the Cup competition that year ahead of the regular season opener on 2 May 2022 against Gotham FC where she would make her league debut for Orlando.

 On 28 July 2022, James-Turner and Orlando agreed to mutually terminate her contract.